OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

  - Multi-Tenancy
 ---

 Recently I had a chance to meet with a customer to talk about their development and deployment process.
-Full disclosure: I'm going to paraphrase the meeting a bit, so my apologies to them if I grossly simplify their concerns.
-The customer had a common scenario.
+Full disclosure: I'm going to paraphrase the meeting a bit, my apologies to them if they are reading this and if I grossly simplify their concerns.
 They have three teams of developers and four "main" applications.
 There are some dependencies between the four main applications.
 Application A might call Application B which calls Application C and so on.
 There isn't a clear "line in the sand" on which team can work on which application.
 At any given point, two teams might be working on the same application.
 For example:

 - Team A is adding a new feature to Application A
 - Team B is making some bug fixes to Application A